AbedBadr/thm.sh/README.md

 # thm.sh

-thm.sh is a helper script for TryHackMe - connecting and disconnecting the vpn, saving the target koth/lab machine's ip in a variable, $VMIP and logging the session.
+thm.sh is a helper script for TryHackMe - connecting and disconnecting the vpn, saving the target koth/lab machine's ip in a variable ($VMIP) and logging the session.

 The reason for 2 different VPN's is that after TryHackMe updated their VPN's, they don't work with King of The Hill and therefore the old VPN has to be used when playing KOTH.